Best-selling author Thomas Corley found some curious data in his 5-year study of wealthy people.

 - 70% of the wealthy ate less than 300 junk food calories a day vs. 3% for poor people.

-- Only 13% of the wealthy got drunk in the past 30 days vs. 60% for poor people.
+- Only 13% of the wealthy got drunk in the past 30 days vs. 60% of poor people.

 - 89% of the wealthy slept on average 7 hours a night.
 53% of the poor people did not get 7 hours of sleep a night.